 Winter Nelis Pear

 In our list of fruits that start with W, we find another pear.
 This is one of the sweetest, fine-grained, and creamy pears.
-Bread in the 1800s this delicious fruit is made to enjoy on its own or for making homemade jams, pear chutneys, jellies, etc. Readily available everywhere including during the winter.

-Native to east Asia and also known as an ash gourd, Chinese watermelon, or white melon is a fruit that is typically harvested around autumn-winter, hence the name.
+Native to East Asia and also known as an ash gourd, Chinese watermelon, or white melon is a fruit that is typically harvested around autumn-winter, hence the name.

 It is recommended to remove the skin and seeds and then boil, bake, or fry it.
 Its inside is slightly sweet and very tasty.